 The roll-out and use of this Code by affiliated organisations will be overseen by the Congress Disability Committee.
-A progress report will be made to the Congress Biennial Conference 2007.
+Progress reports will be made regularly to the Congress Biennial Conference.
+Congress is also developing a code to reflect legislation in Northern Ireland.